dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 ```

-This command above will build PHP with MySQL, mycrypt, openssl, debug and sqlite.
+This command above will build PHP with MySQL, mycrypt, OpenSSL, debug and SQLite.

 ## Vagrant